Online stochastic gradient descent on non-convex losses from high-dimensional inference

 To understand these questions, we restrict our study to the simple but important high-dimensional setting of rank-one parameter estimation, though we believe that it can be extended to more general settings.
-This setting covers many important and classical problems such as: generalized linear models (GLMs) (e.g. linear, logistic, and Poisson regression), phase retrieval, supervised learning for a single-layer (or ``teacher-student'') network, spiked matrix and tensor models, and two-component mixtures of Gaussians.
-We treat all of these examples in detail in Section~\ref{sec:examples}.
+This setting covers many important and classical problems such as: \begin{itemize} \item supervised learning for a single-layer network, and phase retrieval: \S\ref{subsec:supervised-learning} \item generalized linear models (GLMs) (e.g., linear and logistic regression): \S\ref{subsec:GLM}--\ref{subsec:linear-regression} \item online PCA and spiked matrix and tensor models: \S\ref{subsec:online-PCA}--\ref{subsec:tensor-pca} \item two-component mixtures of Gaussians: \S\ref{subsec:mixture-of-Gaussians}. \end{itemize} We treat all of these examples in detail in Section~\ref{sec:examples}.
 For these examples, dimension-free smoothness assumptions do not apply just as in the case of linear regression described above.
 Furthermore for most of them, the loss function is non-convex and one expects exponentially many critical points, especially in the high entropy region \cite{BMMN17,BBCR18,MBAB19}.
 In spite of these issues, we prove that online SGD succeeds at these estimation tasks with polynomially many samples in the dimension.